ROCm/ROCm/docs/compatibility/jax-compatibility.rst

       - 0.3.25
     * - XLA int4 support
       - 4-bit integer (int4) precision in the XLA compiler.
       - 0.4.0
-    * - ``jax-triton``
-      - Library that integrates the Triton deep learning compiler with JAX.
-      - 0.4.0
     * - Graph support
       - Does not expose Graphs as a standalone feature, its reliance on XLA for